 its Spark workers are running low on disk space.

 For more details about this elastic disk feature, search for the section about autoscaling local storage from your Databricks documentation.

-cluster, enter the public key of the generated SSH key pair.
+for your cluster, enter the public key of the generated SSH key pair.

-This public key is automatically added to each node of your
+This public key is automatically added to each node of your transient

 - Configure cluster log: select this check box to define where to store your Spark logs for a long term.
 This storage system could be S3 or DBFS.

 - Do not restart the cluster when submitting: select this check box to prevent the Studio restarting the cluster when the Studio is submitting your Jobs.
 However, if you make changes in your Jobs, clear this check box so that the Studio resarts your cluster to take these changes into account.